-Seniors Awards
+Senior Awards

-Each and every day throughout Townsville there are countless senior residents who volunteer their time, contributing to the wellbeing of the Townsville community.
+Each and every day throughout Townsville, there are countless senior residents who volunteer their time, contributing to the wellbeing of the Townsville community.
 Across our community, these volunteers connect people and provide services to others.
 The knowledge, skill, commitment and energy displayed by Townsville's senior residents is overwhelming.

 These volunteers give their time, energy and skills without seeking public recognition or accolades for their contribution.
 The Townsville City Council Senior Awards have been designed to provide public thanks to those quiet achieving seniors who give so much to our city.